Tiger Bread (Delicious Dutch Crunch)

 The trick for this mottled crust is the topping that is added before cooking.

-Once the dough is made and has been allowed to rise until doubled in a large mixing bowl, and rolled out on a lightly floured surface.
+Once the dough is made, and has been allowed to rise until doubled in size in a large mixing bowl, it is rolled out on a lightly floured surface.

 The next step is to shape the smooth and elastic dough into a loaf shape on a baking sheet covered in parchment paper.